-- File mimetype: The mimetype of the file, e.g. text/plain - File size: The size of the file (Only available on upload)

-- Request remote address: An IP range (either v4 or v6) for the accessing user - Request time: Time span and timezone when the request happens - Request URL: The URL which requests the file.
+- File name: The name of the file (is and is not are case-insensitive) - File size: The size of the file (Only available on upload) - Request remote address: An IP range (either v4 or v6) for the accessing user - Request time: Time span and timezone when the request happens - Request URL: The URL which requests the file.
 (This is the URL the file is served from, not the URL the user is currently looking at.) - Request user agent: The user agent of the users browser or client.
 Nextcloud desktop, Android and iOS clients are available as preconfigured options. - User group membership: Whether the user is a member of the given group.

-7.2 Automated tagging of files
+9.2 Automated tagging of files